ci4rail/docs/docs/_includes/content/io4edge/max14906/detailed-description.md

     }
 ```

 With that setting, the host must periodically set each of the enabled channels to the *active* value (the opposite of the *inactive* value) within 2 seconds.
-If the host does not set the channel within the watchdog timeout, the firmware sets back the channel to its *initial* value..
+If the host does not set the channel within the watchdog timeout, the firmware sets back the channel to its *initial* value.

 #### Overcurrent and Overload Handling